Osteotomy for Osteoarthritis

 Osteotomy is most often done in younger people.
 It can help relieve pain and delay the need for joint replacement.
 1

-- A failure of the bones to heal or failure to heal properly
+- A failure of the bones to heal

 - Blood clotting

 - Inflammation of joint tissues, nerve damage, or infection

 What To Think About

 By shifting the weight onto good cartilage, osteotomy may "buy time" for younger or more active people before they need a total joint replacement.